Syntacticlosure/eff/README.md

 # eff
-A library provides extensible effects in typed racket.
+A Library Provides Extensible Effects in Typed Racket.

 ## Progress
-This project is still in experimental.
+This project is still in experimental and not ready for production use.

+Todos:

+- Need polymorphic effects and effect handlers.

-Need more facilities to remove some Anys.
+- Need some auxiliary macros.

+- Need untyped version.

+- Need documents.

 ## Usage
-see tests.
+See tests.